 - Where: Butler County, Ohio

 Who isn’t a fan of doughnuts?
-As the first doughnut-centric trail around, visitors can collect stamps on an official passport by visiting each location and redeeming it for a shirt.
+At the first doughnut-centric trail, visitors can collect stamps on an official donut lover’s passport by visiting each location.
+Collect all 13 stamps and redeem them for a free t-shirt!

 Offering a variety of unique flavors like Fruity Pebbles, Lucky Charms and Toasted S’mores, Holtman’s Donuts are Instagram-worthy.
-This shop wins hands down for best atmosphere for savoring your donuts with its modern black-and-white tiles and the spacious seating area to the open-air bakery so you watch them make these sweet treats.
+This Cincinnati shop is winning for its spacious seating area for savoring your donuts, and the open-air bakery allows customers to watch the sweet treats being made.

 - Where: Ohio from Cleveland to Cincinnati